 Sadly the British Transplant Games had to be cancelled in 2020 and 2021 due to the coronavirus pandemic.

-The next British Transplant Games will take place in Leeds in July 2022.
-We'll share further details as soon as the date is confirmed.
+The next British Transplant Games will take place in Leeds from 28th - 31st July 2022.
+Further details are here.

 If you are interested in joining Team AN for the British Transplant Games, please email: firstname.lastname@example.org